Battle of B-R5RB: Outbreak of conflict

-An enemy scout discovered Nulli Secunda quietly attempting to regain control with their Territorial Claim Units (TCU).
-At around 14:00 UTC, with an hour remaining before Nulli Secunda could regain control, the CFC and Russian coalition sent a capital fleet to the station.
-RAZOR Alliance took the station, and the Russians destroyed the N3/PL Territorial Claim Unit and set up its own TCU in order to establish control.
+An enemy scout discovered the Nulli Secunda alliance quietly attempting to regain control with units called Territorial Claim Units (TCU), which are used for announcing control over a star system.
+Lazarus Telraven, a fleet commander of the player coalition Rus, made a decision to launch an early attack instead of waiting until his coalition's fleet scheduled muster at 14:00 Eve time (which is equivalent to GMT).
+His fleet destroyed the enemy TCUs and RAZOR Alliance, one of the player alliances under Telraven's command, took the station, and set up its own TCU in order to establish control of the star system.
+At around 14:00, with an hour remaining before Nulli Secunda could regain control, the CFC and Russian coalition sent a capital fleet to the station.
 Capturing the B-R5RB system would enable the CFC and Russian coalition to trap Pandemic Legion assets, including hundreds of capital and sub-capital ships, thus preventing those ships from joining the war.
 CFC and Russian coalition forces scrambled to gain control of the system, with thousands of players logging on and preparing their fleets.
+Lazarus Telraven had command of about 1,000 players with some 255 ships.
+His two fellow commanders, Mister Vee and Vily, were at their real-world jobs and thus Telraven had sole command of the fleet.